vandresen/DatabaseManager/DatabaseManager/Server/Documentation/Manage Predictions.md

 Example: *NORMALIZE(UWI)

+NORMALIZE14
+Same as above but it will pad 0 to create a string of 14 characters.

 #### Validity
 Some validfity rules will require one or more parameters set in Rule Parameter.
 These must be expressed as Json.